nilayafk/NilayDufare/README.md

 Hey there! :wave:

 I'm Nilay Dufare, a Bioinformatician, Data Analyst, and Data Scientist who’s genuinely excited about diving into data and uncovering its stories.

-I’m fascinated by the possibilities of AI, Machine Learning, NLP, and Data Visualization, and I love using these tools to solve real-world problems.
-I’m always eager to learn, grow, and contribute to projects that make a difference, while collaborating with teams to drive innovation.
+:snowflake:I’m fascinated by the possibilities of AI, Machine Learning, NLP, and Data Visualization, and I love using these tools to solve real-world problems.

+:snowflake:I’m always eager to learn, grow, and contribute to projects that make a difference, while collaborating with teams to drive innovation.

 # Skills & Expertise